intelaligent/tctb/docs/_posts/2017-03-10-learning-the-traci_tls-sumo-model.md

 ### Nodes and Edges

 Nodes and edges are the most basic elements of a SUMO model.
-Nodes are the reference points on a map, the "A" and "B" in "Going from A to B".
+Nodes are the reference points on a map, i.e. the "A" and "B" in "Going from A to B".
 Edges are the paths connecting these reference points.

 cross.**nod**.xml